NEW N Management Strategy for Corn and Wheat

 Yield potential: estimated optimum yield that a farmer can obtain based on growing conditions from planting to the time of sensing.
 This is yield potential, not yield and essentially replaces yield goals.
 NDVI estimates biomass, and we divide NDVI by the # of days from planting to sensing which is an estimate of biomass produced per day.
 This is growth rate and that is correlated with final yield potential.

 Response Index: This is estimated using NDVI from the N Rich strip divided by NDVI from the farmer practice.
 NDVI is measured using the GreenSeeker sensor.
 This is an estimate of the responsiveness to applied N that a farmer is likely to encounter and that varies from year to year in the same field.
 Why?
 Because the environment delivers a lot of N for free some years (warm, wet winters where a lot of N is mineralized from soil organic matter, and N deposition in rainfall).
-Why apply N if it isn’t needed and the environment delivered a lot for free?
+Why apply N if it is not needed and the environment delivered a lot for free?
 Stop asking why, get your N Rich Strip out and save yourself > $10/acre/year.

 Radiance: the rate of flow of light energy reflected from a surface.